ansible-collections/community.internal_test_tools/README.md

 ## Contributing to this collection

+Please create issues to report problems or request new features, and create PRs to fix bugs or add new features.
+If you want to do a refactoring PR, please create an issue first to discuss the refactoring.

 Please follow the general Ansible contributor guidelines; see the [Ansible Community Guide](https://docs.ansible.com/ansible/latest/community/index.html).

 ## Release notes

 A changelog can be found [in the GitHub repository](https://github.com/ansible-collections/community.internal_test_tools/tree/main/CHANGELOG.rst).

+## Releasing, Deprecation and Versioning

+We release new versions once there are new features or bugfixes.
+Deprecations can happen, and we try to announce them a long time in advance.
+We currently do not plan breaking changes, so there will be no new major release anytime soon, except maybe a version 1.0.0.

 ## More information